zshamrock/blog/resources/templates/md/posts/2015-08-23-skynet-in-go-and-clojure.md

 (defrecord Link [from to])

-; I could not to use atom at all, but then the main code would be even more difficult to understand ; {4 [5 8 1], 5 [4], 3 [1 9], 1 [3 4], 8 [4], 9 [3]}
+; I could have a version of the solution without using atoms, but then the main code would be even more difficult to understand
+; {4 [5 8 1], 5 [4], 3 [1 9], 1 [3 4], 8 [4], 9 [3]}
 (def net (atom {}))